BP: 1998 to 2009

-On 1 September 2003, BP and a group of Russian billionaires, known as AAR (Alfa–Access–Renova), announced the creation of a strategic partnership to jointly hold their oil assets in Russia and Ukraine.
+On 1 September 2003, BP and a group of Russian businesses, known as AAR (Alfa–Access–Renova), announced the creation of a strategic partnership to jointly hold their oil assets in Russia and Ukraine.
 As a result, TNK-ВР was created.

 In 2004, BP's olefins and derivatives business was moved into a separate entity which was sold to Ineos in 2005.
 In 2007, BP sold its corporate-owned convenience stores, typically known as "BP Connect", to local franchisees and jobbers.

-On 23 March 2005, 15 workers were killed and more than 170 injured in the Texas City Refinery explosion.
+On 23 March 2005, 15 workers were killed and more than 170 injured in the Texas City refinery explosion.
 To save money, major upgrades to the 1934 refinery had been postponed.
 Browne pledged to prevent another catastrophe.
 Three months later, 'Thunder Horse PDQ', BP's giant new production platform in the Gulf of Mexico, nearly sank during a hurricane.
 In their rush to finish the $1 billion platform, workers had installed a valve backwards, allowing the ballast tanks to flood.
 Inspections revealed other shoddy work.
-Repairs costing hundreds of millions would keep Thunder Horse out of commission for three years.
+Repairs costing hundreds of millions kept Thunder Horse out of commission for three years.

 Lord Browne resigned from BP on 1 May 2007.
 The head of exploration and production Tony Hayward became the new chief executive.
 In 2009, Hayward shifted emphasis from Lord Browne's focus on alternative energy, announcing that safety would henceforth be the company's "number one priority".

 In 2007, BP formed with AB Sugar and DuPont a joint venture Vivergo Fuels which opened a bioethanol plant in Saltend near Hull, United Kingdom in December 2012.
 Together with DuPont, BP formed a biobutanol joint venture Butamax by acquiring biobutan technology company Biobutanol LLC in 2009.